-The combination of scanning and scheduling has already demonstrated significant benefit in specific cases of phased renovations of occupied spaces, including renovations of healthcare and manufacturing facilities.
-Scanning of work allows for a macro view of the mechanical systems than is often not available when "poking around" in an occupied space before construction.
+Co-funded by the Horizon 2020 programme of the European Union allows for a macro view of the mechanical systems than is often not available when "poking around" in an occupied space before construction.
 The macro perspective of the system allows for a more insightful schedule plan, again because the system uptime and performance can be viewed as a whole and then accurately delineated into the individual work spaces using the location-based methodology of scheduling.
 Using integrated software for these purposes also allows the planner the ability to produce schedule simulations.
 Schedule simulations are a great way of communicating to owners how construction work will impact their facility.
 This offers significant value to building operators who must accommodate for shut downs by maintaining new paths of travel across the facility, or new locations for production equipment uptime.